scalasummerschool/lectures/README.md

-# lectures
+# Scala Summer School Content
-Lecture slides, exercises and some additional material.
+I will find the slides and exercises from all lectures here (once we created and released them ;).